Mogollon Rim Railroad Tunnel

 Looking out the entrance of the incomplete tunnel.

-I was looking for something to do in Prescott, and not coming up with anything, so whipped this together the night before: Hike up to the tunnel, take a bypass trail to the Rim, follow the contour west along the Rim, pick up Gen. Crook Trail #130 to General Springs cabin, then drop down Col. Devin Trail #290 back to Washington Park.
+I was looking for something to do in Prescott, and not coming up with anything, so whipped this together the night before: Hike up to the tunnel, take a bypass trail to the Rim, follow the contour west along the Rim, pick up Gen. Crook Trail #130 to General Springs Cabin, then drop down Col. Devin Trail #290 back to Washington Park.

 On the drive to Washington Park, I noted that two small bridges were being constructed to bypass the Houston Mesa Rd.
 East Verde River crossings, one of them at the hairpin.
 Kind of surprised to find no one at the trailhead.